 4th Ancestral Healing Walk

 Rev. Grove was invited by Paul Stover Soderman, descendant of then Ft.
-Laramie General William Harney, to again accompany him and the Little Thunder family, whose ancestors were killed at Blue Water Creek, NE, as we gathered for their 4th Ancestral Healing Walk April 14-29, 2018.
+Laramie General William Harney, to accompany him and the Little Thunder family, whose ancestors were attacked at Blue Water Creek, NE, as we gathered for their 4th Ancestral Healing Walk April 14-29, 2018.
 This walk was 270 miles, from Chief Little Thunder’s grave near Rosebud, SD to Ft.
-Laramie, WY to coincide with the 150th anniversary of the 1868 signing of the Ft.
+Laramie, WY coinciding with the 150th anniversary of the 1868 signing of the Ft.
 Laramie Treaty.
-The Oceti Sakowin ( Seven Council Fires ) gathered at Fort Laramie, Wyoming for this anniversary April 29, 2018, to honor and remember the signing of the 1868 treaty. .
+The Oceti Sakowin (Seven Council Fires) gathered at Fort Laramie, Wyoming April 29, 2018, to honor and remember the signing of the 1868 treaty.

-Your support of prayer for healing is greatly appreciated.
-In addition, financial contributions helped cover the costs of food, lodging and incidentals for those of us participating in the 270 mile walk.
+Your support with healing prayers and financial contributions that helped cover the costs of food, lodging and incidentals for those of us participating is greatly appreciated.

 Flipping Cancer is a performance installation, created by Marie Garlock, in story, dance/movement, and visual landscapes created from interviews with people who face advanced cancers as patients, caregivers, and healthcare providers.
 HeartSpace has been supporting Marie and this important work for 6+ years.

 Performances have been warmly received at UNC School of Medicine, NC Clinical Pastoral Education Conference, Levine Cancer Institute Charlotte, and NC Oncology 10th Annual Coping with Cancer Conference at UNC.